Adaobi-Chuks/Regex-For-Credit-Card/README.md

 - | - This symbol is an "or" operator.
 It allows the regex funtion to match either the pattern before or after the operator.
 - (?:) - This is another non-capturing group.
 - 222[1-9]|22[3-9]\d|2[3-6]\d{2}|27[0-1]\d|2720 - This pattern matches the first 6 digits of a Mastercard card number within the range 2221-2720.

+222[1-9] was used to capture numbers between 2221-2229

+22[3-9]\d was used to capture numbers between 2230-2299

+2[3-6]\d{2} was used to capture numbers between 2300-2699

+27[0-1]\d was used to capture numbers between 2700-2719

+Finally 2720 which brings them all to a range of 2221-2720 to capture the first 4 digits of the second non-capturing group.

 - \d{12} - This pattern matches 12 digits.
 It is used to match the remaining digits of a Mastercard card number.
 - $ - This symbol ensures that the pattern must end at the end of the string.